BabylonJS/Extensions/gradingSceneOptimizer/README.md

 // Run again FPS evaluation every 30 seconds GSO.autoRunInterval = 30000;

-// FEATURE : Active occlusion culling to get more performance GSO.occlusionCullingEnabled = true;
+// FUTURE FEATURE : Active occlusion culling to get more performance GSO.occlusionCullingEnabled = true;

-// FEATURE : Try to minimize the number of draw call of CPU to get more performance
+// FUTURE FEATURE : Try to minimize the number of draw call of CPU to get more performance
 //    * based on distance of view in optimizations parameters
 //    * add a radius detection around the meshes (useful for big meshes)
 //    * add a perimeter to preserve CPU performance to set visible to true on a group and not one by one ...